composablesys/collabs/template-app/README.md

   1. Remove the call to `startWebSocketServer` in `server/testing_server.ts`.
   2. Start the server in https mode (`npm start -- --https`).
   3. In a widget-capable Matrix client (e.g., [Element web](https://app.element.io/)), type `/addwidget https://localhost:3000/dist/my_app.html` into a chat, then open the widget.
 You can test the app with multiple users by opening multiple clients on the same machine (the widget will not work on other machines due to the localhost address).
-To test the widget across multiple machines, you can host the files on the web (a static site is fine, but https is required) and use `/addwidget <link to hosted my_app.html>`.

 - `WebRtcNetwork` from [compoventuals-webrtc-client](TODO):
   1. Install the WebRTC server: `npm i --save compoventuals-webrtc-server`.